 It came as a surprise to absolutely no-one that as 2005 dawned, Pop! were staring down the barrel of a make-or-break single.
 But if nothing else, they went out on top.
-Or, as close to the top as they were ever going to get.
+Or, as close to that as they were ever going to get.

 The track is a rather dramatic change of pace, but probably the sort of thing the group should have been doing to start with.
-Of course, as with any new single from a mixed-gender act, we must start by comparing it to other headline acts.
-But with Serious, there is no immediately obvious parallel to draw.
-At a stretch, it could just about be a distant relative of S Club’s Seeing Double album, if you require a reference point.
+Of course, as with any new single from a mixed-gender act, there were comparisons to other headline acts featuring a similar dynamic.
+But with Serious, there’s no immediately obvious parallel to draw.
+At a stretch, it could just about be a distant relative of S Club’s Seeing Double album, if a reference point is required.
 Unlike the previous singles, which were more suited to high-intensity aerobics, this is a slightly mellower effort, which sits in that grey area somewhere between mid-tempo and uptempo.